Butterscotch

 Butterscotch is a type of confection whose primary ingredients are brown sugar and butter.
-Some recipes include corn syrup, cream, vanilla, and salt.
+Some recipes include cream, vanilla, and salt.
 The earliest known recipes, in mid-19th century Yorkshire, used treacle (molasses) in place of, or in addition to, sugar.

 Butterscotch is similar to toffee, but the sugar is boiled to the soft crack stage, not hard crack.
 Often credited with their invention, S. Parkinson & Sons of Doncaster made butterscotch boiled sweets and sold them in tins, which became one of the town's best-known exports.
 They became famous in 1851 after Queen Victoria was presented with a tin when she visited the town.
-Butterscotch sauce, made of butterscotch and cream, is used as a topping for ice cream (particularly sundaes).

 The term "butterscotch" is also often used more specifically for the flavour of brown sugar and butter together, even if the actual confection butterscotch is not involved, such as in butterscotch pudding (a type of custard).

 Etymology

-Food historians have several theories regarding the name and origin of this confectionery, but none is conclusive.
+Food historians have several theories regarding the name and origin of this confectionery, but none are conclusive.
 One explanation is the meaning "to cut or score" for the word "scotch", as the confection must be cut into pieces, or "scotched", before hardening.
 Alternatively, the "scotch" may derive from the word "scorch".
 In 1855, F. K. Robinson's Glossary of Yorkshire Words explained Butterscotch as "a treacle ball with an amalgamation of butter in it".